Helen Marlo, Ph.D.

 Jungian Psychoanalyst (Member, C.G.
 Jung Institute of San Francisco)

 Dr. Marlo has been part of the graduate Clinical Psychology Department since 1999.
 Since 1990, she has taught undergraduate, graduate, and doctoral students at the University of South Carolina; Palo Alto University (formerly Pacific Graduate School of Psychology); Sofia University (formerly Institute of Transpersonal Psychology); and the San Francisco School of Psychology.
 Dr. Marlo’s website is www.helenmarlophd.com.

 She is a faculty scholar with the Sr. Dorothy Stang Center for Social Justice and Community Engagement; the Reviews Editor for Jung Journal: Culture and Psyche and a Research Faculty member at Sofia University.
-She is on the faculty of the C.G.
-Jung Institute of San Francisco and the South Bay Committee for Psychoanalytic Study where she teaches and trains mental health professionals.
+She teaches at the C.G.
+Jung Institute of San Francisco and for the South Bay Committee for Psychoanalytic Study where she trains psychoanalytic candidates and mental health professionals.
 Dr. Marlo maintains a private practice in San Mateo, CA, providing psychotherapy, psychoanalysis, and consultation to adults and children.